 I have touched on this before when talking about the need to know passwords, usernames, and location of money so you will be prepared in the case of death or incapacitation (god forbid.)

-Now I am talking about the day to day status of your finances.
+Now I am talking about the day-to-day status of your finances.
 How much is in your bank account?
 What is your budget?

-I also have full access to all our accounts and I get alerts on my phone and emails when money is transferred and taken out of my accounts.
-I can trust my husband to deal competently and responsibility with our finances and still have knowledge of what is going on.
+I also have full access to all our accounts, and I get alerts on my phone and emails when money is transferred and taken out of my accounts.
+I can trust my husband to deal competently and responsibly with our finances and still know what is happening.
 Having complete trust in someone does not mean that you don’t know what is going on.
 I trust him implicitly.
 I still am always in the loop.
 I still have a say in every penny.
 I still know exactly what is going on.

 Of course, I am only speaking from my own experience and knowledge.
-Every relationship is different and there are many delicate situations that require nuance.
+Every relationship is different, and many delicate situations that require nuance.